ORS 20.080: The Oregon Law Claimants Should Know About

 So, how do you make a demand under ORS 20.080?
 The personal injury claimant must do all of the following things to take advantage of the law:

-At the end of this article is a sample ORS 20.080 demand letter that complies with the above requirements.
-If you use this letter, be sure to attach the above-cited documents and send the letter via certified mail.
+At the end of this article is a ORS 20.080 30-day demand letter sample that complies with the above requirements.
+If you use this sample letter, be sure to attach the above-cited documents and send the letter via certified mail.
 It’s crucial that you request a return receipt for your records.

 ORS 20.080 requires the insurance company to respond to your letter with their best offer within 30 days.
 As stated above, if the claimant beats the final settlement offer at trial or arbitration, the claimant can recover their attorney fees.